 The one-stop shop for successful IoT connectivity implementation

-Gartner, the world's leading research and advisory company, maintains that in 2023 a million new devices will be connected to the internet – every hour.
-A year later, the annual number of connected devices is expected to exceed 40 billion.
-We all know there are several ways to connect devices wirelessly, for exampe, via Wi-Fi or Bluetooth.
-But the real boom and the future lies in connectivity via cellular communications.
+The GSMA, the world's leading umbrella association for telecommunications industry, maintains that in 2025 more than 5,000 new devices will be connected to the internet – every minute.
+The same year, the number of connected devices is expected to exceed 25 billion.
+We all know there are several ways to connect devices wirelessly, for example, via Wi-Fi or Bluetooth.
+But the real boom and the future lies in IoT connectivity via cellular communications.
 This approach has undisputed benefits.
 It is location independent, flexible, agile, and of course, it has a greater range and covers wide areas.

 With the advent of 5G, a new era has started that will lead to unprecedented speeds and data rates.
 This is especially true for the Internet of Things.
 5G technology will further push development in cellular communications.
 IoT supports digital transformation and the growth of new business models.
 By using cellular networks, IoT applications facilitate new revenue-generating use cases.
 The market for IoT is diversifying and expanding; promising technologies are evolving.
 Cellular connectivity can address the massive IoT market as well as the needs for specific requirements such as security, reliability, bandwidth, or latency to support unique and demanding IoT projects.